 Dr. Carole Mandryk, a former dean at Harvard University and award-winning instructor in Anthropology, has served as Director of the Osher Lifelong Learning Institute at the University of Hawaiʻi at Mānoa (OLLI-UHM) since June of 2016.
 She has more than 30 years of experience as a teacher, researcher, and administrator at Universities and Colleges across the U.S. and Canada, including UH Mānoa Departments of Anthropology and Geography.

-Dr. Mandryk was delighted to return to UH Mānoa in 2016 to serve in a different capacity and play a role in OLLI-UHM’s exemplary approach to lifelong learning where she can combine her passions for multidisciplinary approaches to knowledge, service and community engagement.
+Dr. Mandryk was delighted to return to UH Mānoa in 2016 to serve in a different capacity and play a role in OLLI-UHM’s exemplary approach to lifelong learning to combine her passions for multidisciplinary approaches to knowledge, service, and community engagement.

 She strives to continually improve and expand the program, creating an ever-expanding array of courses, workshops, and special events to provide engaging educational and social opportunities for our kupuna.
-Future goals include expanding our offerings to additional locations on Oahu and eventually the outer islands, and implementing new technologies to enhance the learning experience for members.
+Future goals include expanding our offerings to additional locations on Oʻahu and eventually the outer islands and implementing new technologies to enhance members' learning experience.

 Dr. Mandryk has a BA in Anthropology (Beloit College), MA in Anthropology & Museum Studies (George Washington University), and a PhD in Quaternary Studies (University of Alberta).
 She lives in Kaimuki and spends as much time as possible at Diamond Head Beach.